 It's great for developing their fine motor skills and a fantastic way to test their inventiveness.

 There's something magic about the feeling you get when you create something yourself.
 No matter what age you are.
 This idea lets your kids literally put their own stamp on things.
 Their imagination will run wild.
-Sugru-er Lise and her kids created Sugru stamps in the shapes of monsters and used them to create awesome collages using paint.
+Sugru-er Lise and her kids created stamps from Sugru Mouldable Glue in the shapes of monsters and used them to create awesome collages using paint.

 Kids love to play.
 It's their default mode.
 So why not embrace it.

 Kids love stories.
 They love to listen to them, read them and watch them.
 But most of all they love to invent them.
 This idea lets their imagination run wild!

 Help your kids to create and develop their own characters, worlds and stories.
 Spend an afternoon hunting for the perfect stones in the garden and have fun painting them together.